Seeed-Studio/Seeed_Arduino_RoundDisplay/README.md

 ## Usage

     1.Git clone this resp to your Arduino IDE's libraries directory.
+    2.Install all the dependencies from the Arduino Library Manager.
+    3.Uncomment a library for display driver.
-    2.Run the demo "HardTest" on examples directory.
+    4.Run the demo "HardTest" on examples directory.
-    3.Uncomment a library for display driver

 ## Note